 I have one tube which contained radium salt of about one million units activity; where the salt had rested against the tube almost black spots have developed.
 I shall expose this tube to the continued action of sunlight.

-W. A. Douglas Rudge.

-University College, Bloemfontein, O.R.C., May 14.
+W. A. DougLAS RUDGE, University College, Bloemfontein, O.R.C., May 14.

 A FIELD METHOD OF DETERMINING LONGITUDES BY OBSERVATIONS OF THE MOON.
 A SHORT note appeared in these columns on April 22 (p.
-700) with the following property of the columns of the colum
+500) with ut